Cybersecurity Tips

 Beware of Phishing

-• Do not open emails or attachments from unfamiliar or unexpected senders
+• Do not open emails or attachments from unfamiliar or unexpected senders.

 • Never provide your credentials in response to an email.
 Reputable organizations, including Emory, will never ask you to share your password with anyone.